bztsrc/raspi3-tutorial/14_raspbootin64/README.md

 address it should have been loaded to.
 And last, since gcc generates RIP-relative jumps, we must adjust the branch instruction to jump to the relocated C code.

-Thanks to [@mrvn](https://github.com/mrvn) for noticing running a non-relocated spi-loop would be very bad.
+Thanks to [@mrvn](https://github.com/mrvn) for noticing running a non-relocated spin-loop would be very bad.
 Because of a change in the firmware, this code runs only on the BSP, that's why it didn't caused trouble and that's why nobody noticed.